A Sole Trader’s Guide To Completing And Filing A Tax Return

 If you’re self-employed individual who owns your own business, you’ll need to submit what’s known as a Self Assessment tax return.
 This is so you can then pay the right amount of Income Tax and National Insurance.

 Filing your taxes for the first time may seem like a daunting task.
 But in reality, it doesn’t have to be.
-GoSimpleTax is here to help you understand how to complete your Self Assessment tax return, so you can spend more time focusing on your business and less time worrying about tax.
+GoSimpleTax is here to help you understand how to complete your Self Assessment tax return as a sole trader, so you can spend more time focusing on your business and less time worrying about tax.

 Ready?
 Grab a cup of tea, and let’s get started…